 - erythropoietin deficiency, which is the primary cause of anemia in patients with chronic kidney disease

-- multiple myeloma, which is a cancer of the plasma cells in bone marrow
+- multiple myeloma, a cancer of the plasma cells in bone marrow

-- nutritional deficiencies, including deficiencies in iron, copper, folate, and vitamins B-12 and B-6
+- nutritional deficiencies, including deficiencies in iron, copper, folate, and vitamins B-6 and B-12

 Certain drugs can also lower your RBC count, especially: